 My favorite is Barre3.
 It’s really the most balanced between pilates, yoga and ballet…AND these classes have onsite childcare.
 Super targeted to moms.
 Amazing classes people and workouts.
 Sadie Lincoln is the founder and currently trains Madonna.
 She’s unbelievable!
 She’s healthy, balanced, a mom and an entrepreneur.
 She also has online classes people can do from home or on the road with updated videos each month: 10min, 30 min or full hour workouts to keep up with it.
 I’m obsessed!!!!!!!!!

 Thanks, Mamas!!
-Love the ideas and inspiring words!!
+Love the ideas and inspiring words about the postpartum lifestyle!!